Summerland Point - Gwandalan

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis shows 32 active public transport stops operating between Summerland Point and Gwandalan.
-These stops are served by a mix of buses via 22 individual routes, offering 234 weekly passenger trips in total.
+Transport analysis shows 32 active stops operating between Summerland Point and Gwandalan, served by a mix of bus routes.
+These stops are covered by 22 individual routes offering 234 weekly passenger trips in total.
 Transport accessibility is rated good, with residents typically located 204 meters from the nearest stop.

 Service frequency averages 33 trips per day across all routes, equating to approximately 7 weekly trips per stop.